 It is vitally important for the school community that the school makes transparent judgements and decisions as they represent not just the parent and child body but take an oversight of the budget which is ultimately, public money.
 This is the register of pecuniary interest.

 I recently retired from my job as an Environmental Health Officer with Winchester City Council, a post I held for over 30 years.
 I realised I wanted to undertake a volunteers role and was drawn to being a governor.
-With my imminent move to Stockbridge I felt that being a governor at this school would be ideal.
+With my recent move to Stockbridge I felt that being a governor at this school would be ideal.
 I look forward to working with my fellow governors, school and wider community to continue the excellent work that has been achieved at this school.

 With a strong financial background managing budgets for the Police and Fire services within Hampshire County Council, Vicky strengthens the finance skillset on the FGB and brings a shared perspective of working with Hampshire systems and procedures to the table.
 She has two young children – 1 in Year 1 and another waiting to join us in Year R in September 2021 who also attends our pre-school so she sees the school from lots of different perspectives.